 Marojejy National Park © Frank Vassen

-Marojejy was to be the highlight of my first visit to Madagascar.
-I had fallen deeply in love with the country, and here was a reserve that looked so wonderful on the map – all brown swirling contours and green forest, with no roads for miles and miles.
+Marojejy was to be the highlight of my first visit to Madagascar in 1976.
+I had long anticipated exploring the country, and here was a reserve that looked so wonderful on the map – all brown swirling contours and green forest, with no roads for miles and miles.
 The map showed a path running across it which, we reckoned, would take two days to walk.

 As we flew into Sambava we could see the green peaks of Marojejy poking up through a covering of cloud.
 But there was something strange: it looked as though a box of matches had been strewn over the soft crumpled landscape.
 There had been a cyclone the previous week which had felled numerous huge trees as well as destroying much of Sambava.
 Unperturbed, we hitched towards Marojejy.
 A shopkeeper offered us his floor for the night and an introduction to a representative from the Département des Eaux et Forêts.
 To our relief we now had the required permit but we had mixed feelings when he said he was coming with us.
 He didn’t really seem dressed for a two-day backpacking trip: he had no luggage apart from a briefcase carrying his official papers, a clean shirt and three hats.
 He was wearing plastic sandals.